thetenzinwoser/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# This is a list of dope stuff
+1. Raindrops on Roses
+2. Maskcots with Mittens

+* Long walking on the beach
+* Disco dancing
+  * All groovylike